 Plus Point: Relatively easy to use and comes with good tutorials and examples.

-What started as a Google Summer of Code is now one of the most popular machine learning library for Python.
+What started as a Google Summer of Code is now one of the most popular machine learning libraries for Python.
 It features a good selection of algorithms for classification, regression, clustering, model selection, and preprocessing.

 Scikit-learn uses Cython (Python to C compiler) to achieve fast performance.
-And, it works well with Python numerical (NumPy) and scientific (SciPy) libraries SciPy.
+And it works well with Python numerical (NumPy) and scientific (SciPy) libraries SciPy.

 If you love to code in Python, Scikit-learn is probably the best option among plain machine learning frameworks.
-However, if you are working on a large-scale project, we would recommend you to consider other tools.
+However, if you are working on a large-scale project, we would recommend you consider other tools.

 8. Google ML Kit for Mobile

 It’s a machine learning framework built for mobile developers to create more engaging and personalized apps.
-You can use it for image labeling, text recognition, face detection, landmark detection, and bar code scanning.
+You can use it for image labeling, text recognition, face detection, landmark detection, and barcode scanning.